yui0303/deploy-firebase-functions/README.md

-# Deploy to Firebase
+# Deploy to Firebase Functions for Node14

-A GitHub Action to deploy to Firebase Cloud Functions.
+A GitHub Action to deploy to Firebase Cloud Functions for Node14.

 - Make sure that you checkout the repository using the [actions/checkout](https://github.com/actions/checkout) action
 - Make sure that you have the `firebase.json` file in the repository